qdrant/demo-food-discovery/README.md

 - [FastAPI backend](/backend) - a backend that communicates with Qdrant and exposes a REST API
 - [Qdrant](https://qdrant.tech/) - a vector search engine that stores the data and performs the search

 All the components come pre-configured and can be run with a single command.
+The [uvicorn](https://www.uvicorn.org/) webserver handles the communication between the user and the application.

 ## Usage